Rio De Janeiro, Brazil: Best Things To Do

 VISIT: Christ the Redeemer

-High atop the mountain, vistas of the surrounding city and ocean are unparalleled.
+High atop the mountain, the vistas of the surrounding city and ocean are unparalleled.
 Spend some time drinking it all in.

 Sugarloaf - Rio de Janero